young917/www21-hyperlap/README.md

 ## Reproduction of Observations

 You can run 5 observations with thirteen datasets at the same time.
-The outputs will be saved in observation/results/[*data name*] directory, so you have to make this directory beforehand.
+The outputs will be saved in observation/results/[*data name*] directory.

 ```
 ./run.sh